Day 1 – February 18, 2022

 Transfer from Kochi to Thattekad Bird Sanctuary

-Possible Species for Afternoon: Asian paradise flycatcher, Puff-throated Babbler, Jungle Babbler, Streak-throated Woodpecker, Blue-throated Blue flycatcher, White-bellied blue flycatcher, Cinereous Tit, Tickell’s Blue Flycatcher, Blyth’s Starling, Orange-headed Thrush, Malabar Whistling Thrush, White-cheeked Barbet, White-throated Kingfisher, Indian pitta, Red-whiskered Bulbul, Yellow-browed Bulbul, Emerald dove
+Possible Species for Afternoon: Asian paradise flycatcher, Puff-throated Babbler, Jungle Babbler, Streak-throated Woodpecker, Blue-throated Blue Flycatcher, White-bellied blue flycatcher, Cinereous Tit, Tickell’s Blue Flycatcher, Blyth’s Starling, Orange-headed Thrush, Malabar Whistling Thrush, White-cheeked Barbet, White-throated Kingfisher, Indian pitta, Red-whiskered Bulbul, Yellow-browed Bulbul, Emerald dove

 After sunset, freshen up and before dinner, go for a night walk to look for nocturnal birds and also have a chance to see the rare and elusive Slender Loris (Nocturnal Primate).
-The walk may also happen post dinner subject to weather conditions and sunset.
+The walk may also happen post-dinner subject to weather conditions and sunset.

-Possible Species for Night walk: Great-eared Nightjar, Jungle Nightjar, Molted Wood Owl, Jerdon’s Nightjar, Indian Scops Owl, Brown Hawk Owl, Oriental Scops Owl
+Possible Species for Night walk: Great-eared Nightjar, Jungle Nightjar, Molted Wood Owl, Jerdon’s Nightjar, Indian Scops Owl, Brown Hawk Owl, and Oriental Scops Owl

 Day 3 – February 20, 2022